jeandiogo/locker/README.md

 	locker::lock("a.lock", "b.lock");                                  //keeps trying to lock multiple files, only returns when files are locked locker::lock({"a.lock", "b.lock"});                                //same as above

-	locker::lock(1, "a.lock");                                         //keeps trying to lock in intervals of approximately 1 millisecond locker::lock<std::chrono::nanoseconds>(1000, "a.lock");            //use template argument to change the unit of measurement locker::lock(20, "a.lock", "b.lock");                              //also works for the variadic versions

 	locker::unlock("a.lock");                                          //unlocks a file if it is locked locker::unlock("a.lock", "b.lock");                                //unlocks multiple files (in reverse order) if they are locked locker::unlock({"a.lock", "b.lock"});                              //same as above